TOWARD AN INTEGRATED METOCEAN MONITORING, FORECASTING AND SERVICE SYSTEM

-The conference will conclude with recommendations and a white paper to be submitted in input to the JCOMM-5 session that will follow.
+The conference will conclude with recommendations and a document to be submitted with input to the JCOMM-5 session that will follow.

 Please note that the oral and poster abstract submission has been extended.
 It opened on 18 June and will end on 14 August, 2017.
 Do not forget to also register for the conference.

 Abstract acceptance will be communicated after 31 August, 2017.
 The abstracts are availale here.

 Registration for the Conference has now closed.
 For questions about the Conference, please contact the WMO Marine Meteorology and Ocean Affairs Division at email@example.com.

 The multi-disciplinary, global and regional metocean observing systems in support of WMO and IOC Applications and Services